insios/smarthost/README.md

 ### Configuration via YAML files

-The powerful and user-friendly method to configure the smarthost is to mount one or more `*.yaml` or `*_yaml` files into the `/etc/smarthost/yaml.d` directory, containing content like:
+The recommended, powerful, and user-friendly method to configure the smarthost is to mount one or more `*.yaml` or `*_yaml` files into the `/etc/smarthost/yaml.d` directory, containing content like:

 ```yaml
 config: